Gig Review: Squeeze at the Royal Concert Hall, with Badly Drawn Boy

 McCartney and Lennon famously met when the latter skiffled his way into the future Beatle’s heart on the back of a flatbed truck at a village fete, while Marr hunted down his wingman Morrissey at his Stretford home after reading a similar story about Lieber and Stoller’s genesis.
 The journey of another great British songwriting partnership began with an advert placed by the teenage Chris Difford in a sweet shop window.

-Spotted by the similarly adolescent Glen Tilbrook and his girlfriend at the time, Maxine, it proved to be the catalyst for one of music’s most enduring friendships.
+Spotted by the similarly adolescent Glenn Tilbrook and his girlfriend at the time, Maxine, it proved to be the catalyst for one of music’s most enduring friendships.
 Fifty years later and the lynchpins for the South London new wavers arrived in the finest of fettle.
 Part of a nattily-dressed octet bedecked in a flurry of checks and stripes, Squeeze were on a mission to provide maximum bang for buck as they ripped into their 23-song set.

 Squeeze DSC8811 Enhanced NR